 Young was honored by the Wilmington Branch of the National Association of University Women, she was recognized for outstanding service to the Home, the Community, the State, and the Nation and was hereby inducted to the Hall of Fame of Delaware women.
 Young received a Certificate of Honorary Membership from Delaware State College’s Black Studies Program.
 The University of Delaware Library renamed the residency program in honor of Young.

-Visit Wikipedia to see a full list of all awardees in the Hall of Fame of Delaware Women.
+Visit the Delaware Department of Human Resources to see a list of all awardees in the Hall of Fame of Delaware Women.